Robbbo-T/GAIA-AIR-CSDB/docs/GPAM/ATA05/GPAM-AMPEL-0201-05-002-A.md

 The Maintenance Time Limits (MTL) document for the AMPEL360XWLRGA aircraft provides the necessary guidelines and intervals for performing maintenance tasks to ensure the continued airworthiness and operational efficiency of the aircraft.
 This document outlines the time limits for various maintenance tasks, inspections, and overhauls in accordance with regulatory requirements and manufacturer recommendations.

+**Note:** This document includes specific maintenance tasks and intervals for the Quantum Propulsion System (QPS) integrated into the AMPEL360XWLRGA aircraft.

 ## Maintenance Time Limits

 The maintenance time limits for the AMPEL360XWLRGA aircraft are based on flight hours, calendar time, and cycles.
 The following table provides an overview of the maintenance time limits: